About competitive marathon swimming

 Payne has continued to compete at the top level since Beijing, winning the World Aquatics Championship title in both 2009 and 2011 then finishing fourth at the London 2012 Olympics in a thrilling race on the Serpentine, Hyde Park.

-In men's open water swimming, Dan Fogg has taken over from Davies as British number one and in April 2013, became the first Brit to win gold on the FINA Marathon World Cup circuit with victory in Mexico.
+In men's marathon swimming, Dan Fogg has taken over from Davies as British number one and in April 2013, became the first Brit to win gold on the FINA Marathon World Cup circuit with victory in Mexico.

-Interestingly, world open water swimming records are not kept by FINA simply because open water venues can be so different.
+Interestingly, world marathon swimming records are not kept by FINA simply because open water venues can be so different.
 This is not just in length but differences such as water conditions, water temperature and weather conditions.